 Gretchen’s books lay down an easy to follow, step by step guide describing how to figure out what makes you who you are, what you want, how to break down those goals and desires into small manageable monthly chunks, track them, and finally, evaluate them to see if they worked.

-This year will be my second year working on my own Happiness Project and I have to tell you – it has changed my life, my perspective, my resilience, and so much more.
+This year will be my third year working on my own Happiness Project and I have to tell you – it has changed my perspective, my resilience, and so much more.
 I highly recommend checking it out if you haven’t already.

 Have you ever done a Happiness Project?
 If so, what did you think?
 What were your greatest successes / challenges?